-Dwight Moody was born in Massachusetts in 1837 to an extremely poor family.
-His father died when he was little, leaving his mother to support a large family.
-Having no other recourse, his mother sent him off at a young age to work for his food, housing, and education.
-At 17 he moved to Boston, where he was promptly turned down for dozens of jobs.
+Dwight Moody was born in 1837 to an extremely poor family.
+His father died when he was a child, leaving his mother to support a large family.
+Having no other recourse, she sent him off at a young age to work for his food, housing, and education.
+At age 17 Dwight moved to Boston, where he was promptly turned down for dozens of jobs.
 He finally accepted a position at his uncle’s shoe store, on the condition that he attend church every week.
 While he followed this stipulation, let’s just say his enthusiasm for church was not exactly great.
 As his Sunday School teacher recounted:

 “I can truly say that I have seen few persons whose minds were spiritually darker than was his when he came into my class; and I think that the committee of the Mount Vernon Church seldom met an applicant for membership more unlikely ever to become a Christian of clear and decided views of Gospel truth, still less to serve of any public usefulness.”